survivejs/webpack-book/manuscript/styling/03_autoprefixing.md

 }
 ```

-If you build the application now (`npm run build`) and examine the built CSS, you should be able to find a declaration like this there:
+If you build the application now (`npm run build`) and examine the built CSS, you should be able to find a declaration there:

 ```css
 body {